WeTrustPlatform/charity-management-serv/README.md

 - When you want to deploy the latest containers:
 ```
 terraform taint null_resource.provision_cms // this is for charity-management-serv
-terraform taint null_resource.provision_web // this is for charity-tcr front-end
+terraform taint null_resource.provision_web // this is for staking-dapp front-end

 terraform apply
 ```